TejalGitthub/Weather-Application/README.md

    To run the backend server, navigate to the backend directory and run the following command:

-   **node index.js**
+       node index.js

    This will start the backend on http://localhost:5000.

-#### Step 4.
+#### Step 5.
 Frontend Setup

 1. Navigate to the frontend folder:

        cd frontend

 3. Install frontend dependencies:

-   **npm install**
+       npm install

  4. Start the frontend server

-     **npm start**
+        npm start

      This will start the frontend on http://localhost:3000.

-#### Step 5: Running the Application
+#### Step 6: Running the Application

-1. To run the backend and frontend applications, follow the instructions below.
+To run the backend and frontend applications, follow the instructions below.

-2. Start the frontend server:
+1. Start the frontend server:

  Navigate to the frontend directory and run following command in terminal:

-  **npm start**
+       npm start

   Running npm start will automatically open the application in your browser at http://localhost:3000.

-3. Start the backend server:
+2. Start the backend server:

    Navigate to the backend directory and run following command in terminal:

-   **node index.js**
+       node index.js

+   This starts the backend server.

+   Now the Application has started and is ready to test.
+You will see the application with Sign Up and Login options.

-4. Sign Up: Register a new user by providing a name, username, password, and role (user or admin).
+ 3. Sign Up: Register a new user by providing a name, username, password, and role (user or admin).

-5. Login: Use the registered credentials to log in.
+ 4. Login: Use the registered credentials to log in.

-6. Weather Search: Users with the role of "user" can search for weather data of a city.
-This feature is only accessible by users with the "user" role. **An active internet connection** is required to fetch weather data from the external weather API.
+ 5. Weather Search: Users with the role of "user" can search for weather data of a city.
+This feature is only accessible by users with the "user" role. **An active internet connection** is required to test this feature.

-7. Admin Dashboard: Admin users can view the weather search reports.
+7. Admin Dashboard: Admin users(users with role 'admin') can view the weather search reports.

 ### API Usage
 - WeatherStack API: This app uses the WeatherStack API to fetch weather data.
 You need to create an account on their platform and get an API key to use the service.